Deadline for Program Year 2016-2017 Applications:

 Friday, December 4, 2015

 Physicians-in-training who will have completed at least their internship year of residency training in accredited US programs in Internal Medicine, Primary Care, Family Medicine, Med/Peds, or Emergency Medicine by July 2016 are eligible to apply for the 2016-2017 program year.
 Very few applicants are selected to carry out a rotation during their PGY2 year; we prefer to send Scholars during their PGY3 or 4 years, when they have more to offer our partner sites.
 Those trained in Pediatrics and Preventive Medicine are eligible to apply for select sites only.
 Applicants from US academic medical centers and community-based practices who are board-certified in any specialty are welcome to apply as Career Physicians.
 Chief Residents and Fellows should apply as Career Physicians.

 Please note: It is recommended that all Yale/Stanford/Johnson & Johnson Global Health Scholars be covered by malpractice insurance during their International Health Rotation.
 The Program does not provide this coverage.
 All participants are responsible for providing their own malpractice insurance and are encouraged to inquire of their home institutions about the status of their current coverage when practicing medicine abroad.
 Both Yale and Stanford extend their residents' coverage during approved IHE rotations.

 Applications and supporting letters for participation must be received by December 4, 2015.
-All applicants will be notified by the beginning of February, 2016.
-If selected, Scholars are required to attend the Pre-Departure Orientation in either New Haven or in Palo Alto in the spring of 2016, on dates to be selected before the applications are due.
+All applicants will be notified by the end of February, 2016.
+If selected, Scholars are required to attend the Pre-Departure Orientation in New Haven on May 27, 2016.
 The rotation will take place between July 1, 2016 and June 30, 2017.
 The award must be used during this time frame and may not be postponed except under highly unusual circumstances.